xrdevrob/QuestCameraKit/README.md

 - Open the `Shader Samples` scene.
 - Build the scene and run the APK on your headset.
 - Look at the spheres from different angles and observe how objects behind it are changing.
+- You can grab the examples too and move them around.

 > [!WARNING]
-> The Meta Project Setup Tool (PST) will show a warning and tell you to uncheck it, so do not fix this warning.
+> The Meta Project Setup Tool (PST) will show a warning (opaque textures) and tell you to uncheck it, so do not fix this warning.

 ## 5. **[OpenAI vision model & voice commands](https://github.com/xrdevrob/QuestCameraKit?tab=readme-ov-file#-openai-vision-model)**
 - Open the `ImageLLM` scene.